walter/aquamacs-emacs-starter-kit/README.markdown

 * use elpa package management to acquire third party extensions to emacs
 * use vendor directory for third party code that isn't available any other way
 * use ~/Library/Preferences/Aquamacs Emacs/kit/ for Aquamacs Emacs Starter Kit specific code
+* this starter kit is aimed at Ruby, Ruby on Rails, Xcode, and iPhone development
+* new windows (frames) should be used sparingly ala traditional emacs, in contrast to Aquamacs defaults

+## ELPA packages that will be downloaded

+* gist -- wrapper for gist API to be integrated with emacs
+* magit -- enhancements for use of git with emacs
+* paredit -- parenthesis matching, nice addition for lisp editing
+* rinari -- enhancements to emacs aimed at Ruby on Rails developers
+* w3 -- lynx-like built in browser for emacs
+* yasnippet-bundle -- snippet functionality ala textmate, including standard distribution of snippets

 ## Install